About The FURICO Music Team (FMT)

 "My father loved jazz and Hawaiian music and played them sometimes.
 Born and raised in Tokyo, Japan, I learned to play the classical piano around seven to eight years old, which I didn't like very much.
 But that became useful for me much later.

 "In my teen age years, as MTV boomed, I got suddenly mad about the British / American / Japanese electronic music at that time.
-My moderate piano skills made it natural that I played the synthesizers.
+My modest piano skills made it natural that I played the synthesizers.
 My first one was Korg MonoPoly.
 I loved that.

 "Also, when I first saw a drum kit in my school at the age of 14, I intuitively felt I could play it.
 Actually I could to some extent.
 Since there was shortage of drummers around my music friends, I was appointed by many bands as the drummer, rather than keyboard player.
 I counted them years ago, and I played it for over 50 bands during that period.
 I met TI at one of those.
 I enjoyed those a lot and studied musical theory as well as arrangement.
 Such experience expanded the width of my musical diversity.